AAA proteins

-AAA (ATPases Associated with diverse cellular Activities) proteins (speak: triple-A ATPases) are a large group of protein family sharing a common conserved module of approximately 230 amino acid residues.
+AAA (ATPases Associated with diverse cellular Activities) proteins (more commonly referred to as "triple-A ATPases") are a large group of protein family sharing a common conserved module of approximately 230 amino acid residues.
 This is a large, functionally diverse protein family belonging to the AAA+ protein superfamily of ring-shaped P-loop NTPases, which exert their activity through the energy-dependent remodeling or translocation of macromolecules.

 AAA proteins couple chemical energy provided by ATP hydrolysis to conformational changes which are transduced into mechanical force exerted on a macromolecular substrate.

 AAA proteins are functionally and organizationally diverse, and vary in activity, stability, and mechanism.
 Members of the AAA family are found in all organisms and they are essential for many cellular functions.
 They are involved in processes such as DNA replication, protein degradation, membrane fusion, microtubule severing, peroxisome biogenesis, signal transduction and the regulation of gene expression.

 Structure

 The AAA proteins contain two domains, an N-terminal alpha/beta domain that binds and hydrolyzes nucleotides (a Rossmann fold) and a C-terminal alpha-helical domain.
 The N-terminal domain is 200-250 amino acids long and contains Walker A and Walker B motifs, and is shared in common with other P-loop NTPases, the superfamily which includes the AAA family.
 Most AAA proteins have additional domains that are used for oligomerization, substrate binding and/or regulation.
 These domains can lie N- or C-terminal to the AAA module.